 If you make one of my recipes, be sure to post it on social media and tag me at @perrysplate or #perrysplate so I can send you some love!

-Vegan Roasted Red Pepper Sauce (with Cashews)
+Red Pepper Sauce Recipe

 This smooth, delicious vegan roasted red pepper sauce is great as a pasta sauce, a veggie dip, or added to your favorite grain bowl!
 Make it as spicy as you (or not) like in minutes with only a handful of ingredients and your blender!